mosche/blogposts/beamnative/README.md

 gradle -Ppublishing -PdistMgmtSnapshotsUrl=~/.m2/repository/ -p runners/direct-java  publishToMavenLocal -PenableCheckerFramework=false
 ```

-Last, but not least, target parallelism of direct runner is set to 4 in the `MinimalWordCount` application itself.
+Last, but not least, target parallelism of direct runner is set to 4 in the `MinimalWordCount` application itself
+and verification features of `DirectRunner` are disabled.

 ### Fix usage of dynamic proxies with PipelineOptions